 Renters Insurance vs. Landlord Insurance: What's Covered?

-For landlords and renters, it’s hard to sift through all the legalese out there when it concerns renters and landlord insurance.
-It takes some research to understand exactly where the responsibilities fall.
+It's hard to sift through all the legalese when it comes to landlord and renters insurance, and it takes some research to understand exactly where the responsibilities fall.

-But to get started, know these basics.
-Landlords and renters should have their own insurance policies, and separately, they should cover loss from fire, theft, vandalism, and water damage.
-There is some coverage for flooding and earthquakes, but they’re often separate from the traditional policy.
+Start by learning the basics and understanding the benefits of renters insurance as well as the benefits of renters insurance for landlords.
+Landlords and renters should each have their own insurance policies, and these policies should separately cover losses from fire, theft, vandalism, and water damage.
+(You may also want insurance for damage from flooding and earthquakes, but they’re often separate from the traditional policy.0

 Now, let’s debunk some myths about insurance for both renters and landlords.